d1sc0o/d1sc0o/README.md

 <details>
 <summary>creds !!</summary>
-All art, including pfp, is by May! on yt :>
+All art, excluding pfp, is by May! on yt :>

+pfp by cirkuszo on twitter/X

 All dividers + frames are free2use, found on pinterest!